CentOS-PaaS-SIG/ci-pipeline/README.md

   - ex. "''"
 * ref - Indication of what we are building distro/branch/arch/distro_type
   - ex. fedora/f26/x86_64/atomic-host
+* msgJson - A full dump of the message properties in one field of JSON

 Each change passing through the pipeline is uniquely identified by repo, rev, and namespace.